-Team provides expertise to improve weapons systems for the warfighter
+SAIC provides expertise to improve C4ISR and weapons systems for the warfighter

-To carry out their special missions, U.S. armed forces use small arms that our team rigorously maintains, tests, and refines.
-It is our job to make sure that every weapon, whether handheld or mounted on aircraft, performs without a hitch.
+To carry out their special missions, U.S. armed forces use communications equipment and weapons that our team rigorously maintains, tests, and refines.
+It is our job to make sure that every system and weapon, whether handheld or mounted on aircraft, performs without a hitch.

 Our technicians repair, screen, and refurbish 56 different weapon systems and mounts, including: